 Police Officer In 'Critical Condition' After Shooting At Chicago Mercy Hospital

-The Chicago Police Department says a police officer is in "critical condition" after he was shot during an "active shooter incident" at Mercy Hospital & Medical Center in central Chicago.
+The Chicago Police Department says a police officer is in "critical condition" after he was shot during an "active shooter incident" at Mercy Hospital & Medical Center on Chicago's Near South Side.

 The officer is in "critical condition but receiving excellent care," according to police spokesman Anthony Guglielmi.